andrekovac/explain-programming/content/blog/other/improv.md

 - **Blink** (*no language*): Form circle with two rows.
 Each person has a person standing behind them.
 One standing person has no one sitting in front of them.
 This person blinks to another sitting person which has to run to the empty chair.
 The person standing behind her has to try to stop her from getting to the other spot.
 - **Ha Soh Kah**: Put index and middle finger together horizontally on your forehead and says "Ha".
 The next player (left or right - where fingers of first player point to) puts index and middle finger near chin and says "Ha".
 Last person says "Kah", pointing to another player with both hands.
 If someone makes a mistake they are out "Ha Soh Kah - you're out!".
 - **You - remembering patterns**: Everyone in a circle.
 Everyone raises their right hand.
 Point to person in circle and continue.
 Remember pattern (order) of people and repeat.
 Then switch places in the circle.
 Repeat the pattern.
 Close your eyes, and repeat the pattern.
 Now this is repeated with favorite animal/food ...
+- **Rock-Paper-Scissors EXTREME**: Two people play rock paper scissors.
+The person who loses begins to be the Cheerleader of the winner.
+Until there’s a final winner, people will cheer the winner!
+- **Look on shoes and into eyes**: Look down and look on someone’s shoes secretly.
+Then quickly look that person in the eyes.
+If two peoples eyes meet, you both scream and you are out until they’re only two people left.

 ### Moving energy around